 • Do some research: To research the communities on your list, put a call into your long-term care ombudsman.
 This is a government official who investigates long-term care facility complaints and advocates for residents and their families.
 This person can help you find the latest health inspection reports on specific assisted living facilities and can tell you which ones have had complaints or other problems in the past.
 To find your local ombudsman visit LTCombudsman.org.

 • Call the facilities: Once you’ve identified a few good assisted living facilities, call them to see if they have any vacancies, what they charge and if they provide the types of services your father needs.

 • Tour your top choices: During your visit, notice the cleanliness and smell of the facility.
 Is it homey and inviting?
 Does the staff seem responsive and kind to its residents?
+Does it have accessibility features like wheel ramps and residential elevators that passed elevator compliance requirements?
 Also be sure to taste the food, and talk to the residents and their family members, if available.
 It’s also a good idea to visit several times at different times of the day and different days of the week to get a broader perspective.

 On your facility visit, get a copy of the admissions contract and the residence rules that outline the fees (and any extra charges), services and residents’ rights, and explanations for when a resident might be asked to leave because their condition has worsened, and they require more care than the facility can provide.

 Also, find out their staff turnover rate, COVID-19 infection-control procedures and if and when medical professionals are on site.
 To help you rate your visit, Caring.com offers a checklist of questions that you can download and print at Caring.com/static/checklist-AL-tour.pdf.